Jimmymiji/COMP-4901J/README.md

 To work locally,
 install anaconda to build virtual environment install the following packages with pip3:<br>
-numpy scipy pillow matplotlib future to work with tensorflow,  you need to install CUDA, CUDANN, tensorflow
+numpy scipy pillow matplotlib future<br>
+to work with tensorflow,  you need to install CUDA, CUDANN, tensorflow